A Night at the Roxbury: Plot

-Steve and Doug Butabi are sons of a wealthy businessman and in their spare time, enjoy frequenting nightclubs, where they bob their heads in unison to Eurodance, a European subgenre of EDM, and fail miserably at picking up women.
+Steve and Doug Butabi are brothers who spend much of their plentiful leisure time frequenting nightclubs, where they bob their heads in unison to Eurodance, a European subgenre of electronic dance music, and fail miserably at picking up women.
 Their goal is to party at the Roxbury, a fabled Los Angeles nightclub where they are continually denied entry by a hulking bouncer.

-By day, the brothers work at an artificial plant store owned by their wealthy father, Kamehl.
-They spend most of their time goofing off, daydreaming about opening a club as cool as the Roxbury together, and Doug using credit card transactions as an excuse to flirt with a card approval associate via telephone that he calls "Credit Vixen."
+By day, the two men work at an artificial plant store owned by their wealthy father, Kamehl.
+They spend most of their time goofing off, daydreaming about opening a club as cool as the Roxbury together, with Doug using credit card transactions as an excuse to flirt with a card approval associate via telephone that he calls "Credit Vixen."
 The store shares a wall with a lighting emporium owned by Fred Sanderson.
 Mr. Butabi and Mr. Sanderson hope that Steve and Emily, Sanderson's daughter, will marry, uniting the families and the businesses to form the first plant-lamp emporium.

 After a day at the beach, the brothers decide that night was to be the night they would finally get into the Roxbury.
-Returning home, Doug gets into a heated argument with their father about going out clubbing instead of staying home.
-Their father has planned a dinner party with Emily and her parents.
-The angered Mr. Butabi then refuses them access to their BMW car and their cell phones.
-They are given enormous cell phones by their mother, Barbara, and allowed use of the plant store's delivery van.
-The brothers go to the Roxbury when they are asked their names, being told they’re not on the list and are denied entry.
+Returning home, Doug gets into a heated argument with their father about going out clubbing instead of staying home for a dinner party with Emily and her parents.
+The angered Mr. Butabi then refuses them access to their BMW and their cell phones.
+When the brothers leave anyway, they are given enormous, embarrassingly outdated cell phones by their more sympathetic mother, Barbara, and allowed use of the plant store's Ford Econoline delivery van.
+The brothers go to the Roxbury, but when they are asked their names, they are once again told their names are not on the list and are denied entry.

-After discovering that they might bribe their way into the club, the brothers drive around looking for an ATM slamming on the brakes again and again while in traffic causing them to get into a fender-bender with Richard Grieco.
-Grieco explains to the girl with him in the passenger seat that his car is a racing car and therefore illegal.
-To avoid a lawsuit, Grieco uses his fame to get them into the popular club.
-There, they meet the owner of the Roxbury, Benny Zadir, who listens to their idea for their own nightclub.
+After discovering that they might bribe their way into the club—and after realizing the $8.25 with which they initially attempted to bribe the bouncer was insufficient—the brothers drive around looking for an ATM slamming on the brakes repeatedly while in traffic causing them to get into a fender-bender with Richard Grieco.
+Grieco explains to the girl with him in the passenger seat that his Ferrari is a racing car and therefore illegal.
+Fearing a lawsuit even though the brothers show no signs of wanting to pursue legal action, Grieco uses his fame to get them into the popular club.
+There, Doug and Steve meet the owner of the Roxbury, Benny Zadir, who listens to their idea for their own nightclub.
 He likes them and sets up a meeting with them for the next day.
-The brothers also meet a pair of women at the Roxbury: Vivica and Cambi, who see them talking to Zadir and think that the brothers are rich.
+The brothers also meet a pair of women at the Roxbury: Vivica and Cambi, who see them talking to Zadir and therefore conclude that they must be rich.
 The women later sleep with Doug and Steve, leading the brothers to think they are in serious relationships.